A Thousand Words

 |Domestic Gross: $18,450,127||Overseas Gross: $3,594,150|

 A Thousand Words was rushed into production to beat a potential strike date and completed filming in 2008.
-A Thousand Words was financed by DreamWorks, which they reported as a $40 million budget, yet insiders pegged the budget closer to $70 million.
+The budget for A Thousand Words was $40 million and it was financed by DreamWorks.
 Distribution was handled by Paramount, where DreamWorks was housed, but the two companies began their divorce in 2008 and A Thousand Words got pushed back from the split.

 The picture was further delayed after early test screenings received poor scores and Paramount also wanted to distance it from recent Eddie Murphy flops Meet Dave (also directed by Brian Robbins) and Imagine That.
 A Thousand Words found itself collecting dust on the shelf for four years and racking up considerable interest costs.
 A Thousand Words also marked the end of 15 years worth of monstrously awful Eddie Murphy paycheck vehicles he had been churning out, mostly made for family audiences.